NVIDIA/NVFlare/docs/programming_guide/experiment_tracking.rst

 these logs are called Receivers based on :class:`AnalyticsReceiver <nvflare.app_common.widgets.streaming.AnalyticsReceiver>`.
 The receiver component leverages the experiment tracking tool and records the logs during the experiment run.

-In a normal setting, we would have pairs of sender and receivers, such as:
+In a normal setting, we would have pairs of sender and receivers, with some provided implementations in :mod:`nvflare.app_opt.tracking`:

-    - TBWriter  <-> TBReceiver
+    - TBWriter  <-> TBAnalyticsReceiver
     - MLflowWriter <-> MLflowReceiver
     - WandBWriter <-> WandBReceiver